wp-plugins/bft-autoresponder/readme.txt

 6. Added alerts when user unsubscribes or confirms their email address
 7. Fixed for compatibility with WordPress 3.8
 8. Added pagination on the mailing list page
+9. You can now configure subscribe and unsubscribe notification messages
+10. Fixed missing "unsubscribe" link in instant newsletters

 = Changes in 2.0 =
 1. Changed the cron job logic in attempt to avoid a multiple emails issue that some people complain about